neondatabase/website/content/docs/extensions/hstore.md

     ('Headphones', 'brand => Sony, price => 150, wireless => true, color => "Black"');
 ```

-`Hstore` stores both keys and values for each record as strings (values can be nulls).
+`hstore` stores both keys and values for each record as strings (values can be nulls).
 For numeric attributes like price and megapixels, they are cast to strings when inserted into the table.

 **Querying `hstore` data**

-`Hstore` columns can be referenced as regular columns in a query.
-To access the attributes in a `hstore` column, we use the `->` operator.
+`hstore` columns can be referenced as regular columns in a query.
+To access the attributes in an `hstore` column, we use the `->` operator.

 For example, to retrieve the name and brand for all products with price less than 1000, we can run the following query: